-If you’re staying at a hostel that has a kitchen remember that you’re still limited in the types of meals you can prepare since you won’t have a lot of storage/fridge space for your food.
+If you’re staying at a hostel that has a kitchen, remember that you’re still limited in the types of meals you can prepare since you won’t have a lot of storage/fridge space for your food.
 Try purchasing just enough ingredients to make a meal or two.
-It does take a little extra time and planning but the cost savings can be worth the effort.
+It does take a little extra time and planning, but the cost savings can be worth the effort.

 Another good option is to gather a bunch of people together at the hostel and make a big meal.
 This is a great way to make friends and the price per person is really low if you get a lot of people to chip in for the meal.

 You’ll be able to find a farmers’ market somewhere in any city just about every day of the week.
 However, most markets are only open once or twice a week, so don’t count on being able to hop down to your neighborhood’s market whenever you want — you’ll need to plan ahead a bit.
-Additionally, most markets close by early afternoon so don’t wait too long.
+Additionally, most markets close by early afternoon, so don’t wait too long.

 A money saving trick is to wait until the market is starting to close because some stalls will discount their goods.
-Some of the stalls might be picked over, but there will nearly always be more than enough since you won’t be purchasing too much anyways.
+Some of the stalls might be picked over, but there will nearly always be more than enough since you won’t be purchasing too much anyway.
 You should also shop around because different vendors will have different prices.

 Another great place to find high-quality, fresh produce is at greengrocers.
 You’ll find these shops scattered throughout the city and they’ll be open most days of the week — and they’ll hold regular hours.
-Watch the locals as they shop because some shops are self serve and at others the clerk will pick the food for you.
+Watch the locals as they shop because some shops are self-serve and at others, the clerk will pick the food for you.

 Street Food and Budget Takeout Restaurants

 Getting a meal from a street food vendor or budget takeout restaurant is a great way to get a filling, warm meal for a fair price.
-Each country or region has its own street food specialty — France has crepes, Berlin has currywurst, Belgium has fries with a million types of sauce, pizza slices in Italy, fish and chips in the UK, etc.
+Each country or region has its own street food specialty — France has crêpes, Berlin has currywurst, Belgium has fries with a million types of sauce, pizza slices in Italy, fish and chips in the UK, etc.

 Budget Friendly Restaurants

-Another obvious option is to eat at ethnic restaurants (Chinese, Indian, Thai, etc) as these tend to be very affordable (assuming you’re out of the tourist areas).
+Another obvious option is to eat at ethnic restaurants (Chinese, Indian, Thai, etc.) as these tend to be very affordable (assuming you’re out of the tourist areas).

 I’m always a little wary about using guidebooks to find restaurant recommendations because the information is already a year or two old by the time you’re reading it.
 Plus, sometimes the restaurants raise prices and lower the quality because of their newfound fame — of course this isn’t always the case, but it’s something to think about.
 That is why I tend to research restaurants online.
-Sites like TripAdvisor and Yelp are two of the most obvious places to look for reviews.
+Sites like TripAdvisor and Yelp are two of the best places to look for reviews.